l3lackShark/gosumemory/README.md

 Head over to [static](https://github.com/l3lackShark/static) and create a pull request there.
 If it's good quality, then it will get approved and included in the next release.

+#Tournament Client

+When operating in tourney mode, real-time pp counters for each client, leaderboard and grades don't work.
+Each gameplay object is sorted by tournament client "id", "menu" object is a tournament manager (state 22).

 # Linux

 You have two options.
 Either run native, but with sudo privileges, or through WINE.